One Day In Loveland, Colorado, 1978

 That's a long sentence, and so are the hours spent in enforced lay-over at a funky motel in west Billings when the Interstate highway gets shut down until it can be plowed open the next morning.
 Luckily we were able to score some yummy and nutritious take-out road food, and beer, and enjoyed watching any one of three available channels on the tiny TV in the room:

 On this particular road trip, "we" is me, your humble blog servant, and Charles "Beaver" Cavanaugh - a more engaging and continually entertaining trip companion you would be hard pressed to find.
-Never a dull moment with the Beav.
+Never a dull moment with The Beav.
 Here's a photo from 1983 of both Beaver and I, plus some other denizens of the Colorado music scene in the early 1980s:

 Now back to that road trip.
 The next morning dawned clear and cold yet sunny, and the Interstate was opened a couple hours before noon; time to hit the road.